HannaBella/Portfolio/README.md

 # Portfolio
 ## Welcome to My Portfolio

-### It is a single page and smooth scrollable portfolio site.
+### It is a single page and smoothly scrollable portfolio site.

 ## Technology used to Built
 * html